 After being told that surgical options were too risky, Yongie abandoned efforts to treat her condition.

 For five years, Yongie endured the spasms.
 But her condition kept getting worse, so she began doing Internet research to put a name to what she was suffering from: hemifacial spasm, or HFS.
-She found an HFS blog, which led her to Raymond Sekula Jr., MD, director of the Cranial Nerve Disorders Program at UPMC.
-Yongie discovered that Dr. Sekula was regarded as one of the most experienced surgeons in treating HFS in the United States.
+She found an HFS blog, which led her to the neurosurgical team at UPMC.

-With the new belief that surgery was an option after all, Yongie made an appointment with Dr. Sekula and traveled from New Hampshire to Pittsburgh.
+With the new belief that surgery was an option after all, Yongie made an appointment at UPMC and traveled from New Hampshire to Pittsburgh.
 UPMC’s efficiency made Yongie very happy.
-All of her tests were completed the same day she saw Dr. Sekula, and he told her he could easily treat her and scheduled surgery for the following morning.
+All of her tests were completed the same day she saw the neurosurgeon.
+Yongie was scheduled for surgery for the following morning.

-Dr. Sekula has extensive experience treating HFS.
-To eliminate Yongie’s facial spasms, he performed microvascular decompression (MVD), a minimally invasive surgery.
+To eliminate her facial spasms, Yongie underwent a microvascular decompression (MVD), a minimally invasive surgery.
 HFS is often caused by a blood vessel pressing on a facial nerve.
-MVD alleviates this pressure when the surgeon make a small incision behind the ear and inserts a non-stick “pillow” between the vessel and nerve to separate them.
+MVD alleviates this pressure when the surgeon makes a small incision behind the ear and inserts a non-stick “pillow” between the vessel and nerve to separate them.
 Microvascular decompression was first developed at UPMC more than 25 years ago.
 Today, UPMC is one of the highest volume centers for the treatment of cranial nerve disorders in the U.S.

 Yongie noticed the change as soon as she woke up from surgery.
 The twitching was gone immediately, and though she experienced some headaches after her surgery, they stopped within a month.
 She went from being uncomfortable talking to or looking at others to returning to life as usual before HFS.